desserts

 Cooking Mistakes

-• Not stirring enough can lead to burning.
+• Not stirring enough while boiling can lead to a grainy texture.

-• Using low-quality chocolate can affect the taste.
+• Using cold ingredients can affect the melting process.

-• Not allowing it to cool completely before cutting can cause it to crumble.
+• Not letting the fudge cool completely before cutting can result in messy pieces.

 Helpful Tips

-• Use a candy thermometer to check the temperature.
+• Use a candy thermometer to ensure the perfect temperature.

-• For a smoother finish, beat the fudge mixture before pouring it into the dish.
+• For a smoother texture, beat the fudge mixture vigorously after removing it from heat.

 FAQs

-Can I use sweetened condensed milk for fudge?
+Can I use a microwave to make fudge?

 Conclusion